RasmusRPaulsen/DTUImageAnalysis/exercises/ex1-IntroductionToImageAnalysis/readme.md

 ## Grey scale scaling

-Sometimes, there is a lack of contrast in an image.
-It possible to scale the way the image is visualized, by forcing a pixel value range into the *[all black, all white gray]* range.
+Sometimes, there is a lack of contrast in an image or the brightness levels are not optimals.
+It possible to scale the way the image is visualized, by forcing a pixel value range to use the full gray scale range (from white to black).

 By calling `imshow` like this: